nyghtly-derek/itchio-bundle-claimer/README.md

     - The robot will automatically retry if it encounters any errors.

 ## Two Factor Authentication (2FA)
 You will need to [disable this temporarily](https://itch.io/user/settings/two-factor-auth) for the script to work.
+Make sure you turn it back on when you're done.
+I will be adding support for this in the future.